Generic name: emtricitabine 200mg, tenofovir disoproxil fumarate 300mg

 |Recommended Dosing Interval||Every 24 hours||Every 48 hours||TRUVADA should not be administered.|

-Routine monitoring of calculated creatinine clearance and serum phosphorus should be performed in all individuals with mild renal impairment [See Warnings and Precautions (5.3)].
+Routine monitoring of estimated creatinine clearance, serum phosphorus, urine glucose, and urine protein should be performed in all individuals with mild renal impairment [see Warnings and Precautions (5.3)].

 More about Truvada (emtricitabine / tenofovir)